I’m in BUW for the first time and I don’t know what to do.

-Letter “W” in the call number of a book means that the book belongs to the didactic collection dedicated solely to students.
+The letter “W” in the call number of a book means that the book belongs to the textbook collection.
 The collection includes books in Polish, mainly student’s books, course books and books from compulsory, recommended and supplementary reading lists for all UW courses of studies.
-The didactic collection is located on level 2 next to the subject area K J – Law, Political sciences.
+The textbook collection is located on level 2 next to the subject area K J – Law, Political sciences.

 Can I reserve a book that is borrowed?

 Yes.
-After logging into your account in the catalogue online, click on the button “Request” next to a particular copy.
+After logging into your account in the online catalogue, click on the button “Request” next to a particular copy.
 When the book is returned, the system will send a notification to your email address.
 The status of the book will change into “Awaits pick-up”.
 The reserved book needs to be collected from the Circulation Desk within 5 working days.

 Accessing the collections

 What is Wolny Dostęp (Open Stacks)?

 Open Stacks is an area of free access to collections available on bookshelves on levels 1 and 2.
 This is a space of BUW available directly to its users.
 In other words, it is an open storage for books and journals combined with places to work.
 Books from Open Stacks are marked with stickers in four colours: red on books intended for use only on site, blue on books you can borrow, white means books belong to the Textbook Collection, yellow on the so-called deposits.

 Every book of Open Stacks has its alphanumeric classification (containing information about the subject area, the author, the year of issue, etc.).
 Sample classification of a book in the broad area B, L: LC1390 .B69 2002